Work-Life Balance Habits to Improve Your Daily Life

 The main theme that arose amongst all team members’ positive experiences during quarantine was interconnection.
-The pandemic has built and bridged relationships, both personally and professionally.
-We found common ground with family members, strangers, clients, employees, and coworkers near and far which built and reinforced connection.
+The pandemic built and bridged relationships, both personally and professionally.
+We found common ground with family members, strangers, clients, employees, and coworkers near and far, which built and reinforced connections.

 While isolated in our homes, our team came to appreciate the value of human interaction and the good energy that it can provide in the office, in public, and in our social circles.
 We realized the importance of connecting with others and finding other areas in common when we no longer have the pandemic to relate to one another.

 In discovering our interconnectedness, our team members also developed a passion for doing good: using our talents and abilities to help others in need, volunteering, donating, reducing our carbon footprint, taking ethical action, and participating in political activism.
-It’s impossible to turn away from a global issue and the injustices that come along with it when the issue is affecting each and every human around the globe and the injustices are threatening all of our lives.
+It’s impossible to turn away from a global issue and the injustices that come along with it when the issue is affecting each and every human around the globe.

-Many want to continue individually and collectively doing good – to do our part in our environment and community and to use our strengths to empower other people in their careers, organizations, cultures, and lives.
-The hope is that through this pandemic, we might be a better world than we were before it started.
+Many want to continue individually and collectively doing good, to do our part in our environment and community, and to use our strengths to empower other people in their careers, organizations, cultures, and lives.

 With minimal freedom to leave the house, many people took to exercise and nature to stay sane and reduce cabin fever.
 In addition to exercise, many began meditating to calm the anxious body and mind.
 Whether they wanted to or not, people began the healthy habit of cooking at home, and some even experimented with growing their own food.